Explicit convergence bounds for Metropolis Markov chains: isoperimetry, spectral gaps and profiles

 \begin{defn} We say that $\tilde{I}_{\pi}:\left(0,1\right)\to\left(0,\infty\right)$ is an \textit{isoperimetric minorant of $\pi$} if $\tilde{I}_{\pi}\leqslant I_{\pi}$ pointwise.
 We furthermore say that $\tilde{I}_{\pi}$ is \textit{regular} if it is symmetric about $\frac{1}{2}$, continuous, and monotone increasing on $\left(0,\frac{1}{2}\right]$. \end{defn}

-To begin with, we show that given any regular isoperimetric minorant of our target measure, one can directly deduce a three-set isoperimetric inequality for the same measure. \begin{lem} Let $\pi$ have a regular isoperimetric minorant $\tilde{I}_{\pi}$ w.r.t. the metric $\mathsf{d}$.
-Then $\pi$ satisfies a three-set isoperimetric inequality with metric $\mathsf{d}$ and function $F=\tilde{I}_{\pi}$ on $(0,\frac{1}{2}]$. \end{lem}
+To begin with, we show that the existence of a regular isoperimetric minorant is equivalent to the existence of a corresponding three-set isoperimetric inequality. \begin{lem} $\pi$ has a regular isoperimetric minorant $\tilde{I}_{\pi}$ w.r.t. the metric $\mathsf{d}$ $\iff$ $\pi$ satisfies a three-set isoperimetric inequality with metric $\mathsf{d}$ and function $F=\tilde{I}_{\pi}$ on $(0,\frac{1}{2}]$. \end{lem}